the taste space – steam, bake, boil, shake!

 Italian Stew with Winter Squash and Chickpeas

-Posted in Mains (Vegetarian) by janet @ the taste space on February 21, 2011
+In Mains (Vegetarian) on February 21, 2011 at 5:08 AM

 When I posted my favourite recipes from 2010, I found it amusing that phoo-d astutely pointed out that I love chickpeas.
 I knew I liked them, but it wasn’t until I noticed that 4 recipes had chickpeas, that some of my most memorable meals have involved these nutty gems.
 As I delve into more meals that focus on vegetables, beans and whole grains, chickpeas and other beans have become more prominent in my kitchen.
 I have also been trying to integrate more nutrient-packed foods into my meals, spurred mainly by these vegetable ratings.